aakropotkin/nix-cherry-pick-sources/README.md

 # nix-cherry-pick-sources
 A trivial example of cherry picking source files in a derivation.

+The `default.nix` file shows two solutions, one named "works" which shows a way to explicitly name sources by extending the `unpackCmdHooks` list, and a somewhat cleaner solution named "better" which uses `builtins.filterSource` to tackle the problem purely in Nix.

+## "Works" Solution
 A simple `preUnpack` is used, allowing regular files to be "unpacked" into a source root.
 Files will be copied to `sourceRoot` if it has been set ( likely in the derivation itself, or perhaps an earlier setup-hook ), but if none is given a directory matching the derivation name will be created, filled with files, and be set as `sourceRoot` before the `unpackPhase` attempts to derive it.